 It’s important to note that in most cases, workers’ compensation benefits are not taxable.
 Of course, there’s an exception to this rule if you’re receiving SSDI or SSI payments as well as workers’ comp.
-If you get disability payments plus workers’ comp, you will owe taxes on your WC benefits.
+If you get disability payments plus workers’ comp, you will owe taxes on workers’ comp.
 But an experienced workers’ comp lawyer can help you minimize your losses.

 You May Qualify for Legal Assistance

 We can help you connect with an experienced workers’ comp lawyer or advocate to help you with your claim.
 If you qualify for legal assistance, a lawyer can help you file your workers’ comp claim or handle your appeal.
 All our workers’ comp lawyers work on contingency, so you’ll pay nothing to meet for claim advice in private.
 You can ask questions about your specific situation, and don’t have to pay the lawyer anything unless you win benefits

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now.